Arosh-Upathilak/My-CRUD-backend/README.md

-# Nodejs app with rest and graphql example Practice Deployment Purpose
+# Nodejs app for the example Practice Deployment Purpose

 An example of GraphQL queries/mutations with Node and Express js.